WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

 ### Scrub Tags
 1. __Tool Tip:__
-   Your active documents contain tags such as those used in XML, HTML, or SGML.
-The Scrub Tags options enable you to tell Lexos how these tags should be treated before any other scrubbing actions are applied.
+   Handle tags such as those used in XML, HTML, or SGML.
+When this option is selected, a gear appears which will allow you to choose different options to handle each tag.
 2. __Tool Tip Extended:__
-   When this option is selected a gear appears which will allow you to choose different options to handle each tag.

 3. __Example:__

 4. __Issue/Questions:__